 What Happens If You Give a Cat Milk?

-If you give a cat milk, they will likely get an upset stomach.
-Since they lack the proper enzyme to digest the milk, the milk will sit in their stomach and ferment.
+If you give a cow’s milk to a cat, they will likely get an upset stomach.
+Since they lack the proper enzyme to digest the milk, it will sit in their stomach and ferment.
 They may act out and cry due to the discomfort.
-Sometimes cats can have diarrhea which is related to dehydration.
-Other symptoms include vomiting, loss of appetite, and excessive scratching.
-If you give your cat too much milk it can be fatal.
-They can die from dehydration.
-So, stick to water and give other treats instead!
+Sometimes, cats can end up with diarrhea.
+Other possible side effects include vomiting, loss of appetite, discomfort, gas, and possibly excessive scratching.
+So, stick to water or other species-appropriate treats instead!

 What Can Cats Drink Besides Water?

 If your original intention was to make sure that your cat stays hydrated, you’ve learned by now that milk is not a good choice.
 But what if your cat won’t drink water?
 There are other things that you can do.
 First of all, ensure that you are giving your cat fresh water at least every couple of days.
 The water can stagnate and not taste as good to your cat.
-But if they still aren’t taking water try this: You can boil lean chicken breast or white fish without salt.
-Then take the liquid from the pot, let it cool, and give it to your cat to drink.
-Cats love the taste of chicken and fish so this may be more attractive to them.
+But if they still aren’t drinking water, try this: Boil lean chicken breast or white fish without onion, garlic, added oils, or salt.
+Then, take the liquid from the pot, let it cool, and give it to your cat to drink.
+Cats love the taste of chicken and fish, so this may be more attractive to them.